Joe Morrissey: Conviction for delinquency of a minor

 In August 2013, police found Morrissey in his Henrico County home with a 17-year-old girl, later his wife, who was at the time an employee of his law office.
 Morrissey, the girl, and her mother denied any impropriety.
 A Henrico County court convened a grand jury to investigate a possible improper sexual relationship between Morrissey and the girl.
 On June 30, 2014, Morrissey was indicted on felony charges of indecent liberties with a minor, possession and distribution of child pornography, and electronic solicitation of a minor, in addition to a misdemeanor charge of contributing to the delinquency of a minor, for which conviction he served three months of a 12-month sentence.
 After being convicted, Morrissey resigned as a delegate at the Virginia House.

 According to statements from the prosecutor in court documents, Morrissey had sex with the girl multiple times in his law office in August 2013, and possessed a nude photograph of the girl, which he also sent to a friend.
 Morrissey allegedly continued the relationship with the girl after she left his law office in August 2013, and the two allegedly shared a hotel room overnight in October 2013.

 Morrissey denied the charges, saying the girl came to him for advice about family problems and was being abused by her father, and that the special prosecutor was out to get him because of a personal vendetta.
 Morrissey said he rejected a plea bargain for a single misdemeanor in December 2013.
 He vowed to fight the charges in court, declaring that he would be vindicated, and rejected calls to resign his House seat.

 Morrissey again made national headlines in July 2014 when he used an obscenity on live television while reading a text message he claimed was planted on his phone by hackers.
 He entered into a plea agreement in which he made an Alford plea to one misdemeanor charge and received an active jail sentence.
 News reports indicated that Morrissey would be eligible to attend sessions of the legislature on work release.

 Leading members of the Virginia Democratic Party, including Governor Terry McAuliffe, called for Morrissey to resign his seat.
 Morrissey resigned his seat on December 18, 2014, but ran in the special election to fill the resulting vacancy.
 On January 13, 2015, while serving a six-month jail sentence and running as an Independent, he won that election to reclaim his seat in the Virginia House of Delegates.

 William Neely, the special prosecutor appointed to investigate the Morrissey case, secured new felony indictments January 21, 2015, against Morrissey for perjury and for presenting forged documents during his sentencing hearing.

-On January 15, 2022, in his last day in office, Governor Ralph Northam pardoned Morrissey for the misdemeanor conviction for contributing to the delinquency of a minor, the person who became his wife and mother of three of his children.
+On January 15, 2022, in his last day in office, Governor Ralph Northam pardoned Morrissey for the misdemeanor conviction.